๐Ÿ”๏ธ South Dakota Eviction Notice Laws

 Leave with a Resident Adult

-If the tenant is not home, leave the notice with an adult member of the household who is of suitable age and discretion.
-Record the name, approximate age, and the date and time of delivery.
+If the tenant is not home, leave the notice with an adult member of the household of suitable age and discretion.
+Record the name, approximate age, and date/time of delivery.

 3